Melodi-fyi/melodi-sdk-react/README.md

 ## 1. Introduction to Melodi

-Melodi is a specialized tool that allows you to collect feedback on AI-generated content in your applications.
 With Melodi's React SDK, you can easily integrate feedback collection mechanisms (like thumbs up/down buttons or flag options) into your app, enabling users to provide feedback on specific AI responses or content.

-The collected feedback is organized in your Melodi dashboard, where you can analyze user sentiment, identify improvement areas, and monitor AI performance over time.
+The collected feedback is organized in your Melodi portal, where you can analyze and track user sentiment, identify improvement areas, find related cases, and monitor AI performance over time.

 ## 2. Quick Start Guide

-Here's how to quickly add Melodi feedback widgets to your React application:

 ```jsx
 import React from 'react';